Matt Dillon

 ...Listen, I loved her, and we were very close, but everything just ran its course.
 We were both actors, she lived in Los Angeles, and I lived in New York, and I didn't want to commit to moving there.
 But I don't want to say it was because of any of that.
 Everything just ran its course

 In a 2014 interview, Dillon said he was ready for a serious relationship and had already met "the one."
 He didn't mention her name but clarified that she wasn't a public figure.
-Soon, journalists revealed Dillon's girlfriend to be Italian actress Roberta Mastromichele.
+Media reports soon identified his girlfriend as Italian actress Roberta Mastromichele.

 Matt Dillon and his girlfriend Roberta Mastromichele